lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 document signing.

-Term of "Document Sign" in this document is digitally sign contents that are consumed by humans.
-To be more precise, contents are intended to be shown to human with printable or displayable form by means of services or software, rather than processed by machines.
+Term of "Document Sign" in this document is digitally sign contents that are consumed by people.
+To be more precise, contents are intended to be shown to person with printable or displayable form by means of services or software, rather than processed by machines.

 ## Extended Key Usage Values for Document Signing {#ext}